GabeSamurai/ParadiseOS/README.md

 force outside vessels.

 The old way is not by itself inferior, just different.
-In my case i value logic uniformity and singularity, for personal taste and because by following the a singular logic design to the end seems, at least to me, to... cant say into words.
+In my case i value logic uniformity and singularity, for personal taste and because by following a singular logic design to the end seems less confusing.
+For example, the old transform worked like a "rename" command of a file like system, where everything is a file, which has a name and so on.
+Not only there was not

 This is reinforced by the fact that the old transform cannot allow the force to become a vessel that already exist which for me, implied two logic designs in place